oasis-tcs/openc2-cap/haha.cap.md

 * Specify the valid command semantics e.g. what combinations of ACTONS/TARGET/TARGET_SPECIFIERS/ARGS are valid.
 * Specify the abstract schema for the command consumer

-This bawnl profile:
+This haha profile:

 * Does not define or implement ACTIONS beyond those defined in Version 1.0 of the Language Specification.
-* Is conformant with version 1.0 of the OpenC2 Language Specification
+* Is conformant with version 1.0 of the OpenC2 Language Specification as it existed in CSD04 (ref).

-Cyber defense systems that are utilizing OpenC2 may require the following components to implement the SLPF  profile:
+Cyber defense systems that are utilizing OpenC2 MAY require the following components to implement the SLPF  profile:

-* OpenC2 Producers: Devices that send commands, receive responses, and manage the execution of commands involving one or more SLPF s or other actuators with SLPF  capability.
+* OpenC2 Producers: Devices that send commands, receive responses, and manage the execution of commands involving one or more haha's or other actuators with haha capability.
 The OpenC2 producer needs _a priori_ knowledge of which commands the actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
-* Devices that receive OpenC2 commands and implement the stateless packet-filtering  profile.
-Generally these are actuators (i.e., the device implementing the filter) but could be orchestrators (i.e., device that forwards command to the device(s) implementing the filter).
+* Devices that receive OpenC2 commands and implement the haha profile.
+Generally these are actuators but could be orchestrators.
-* An Openc2 Consumer may provide multiple cyber defense mechanisms including stateless packet-filtering  functionality as a subset of its capabilities, thus must implement the SLPF  profile.
+* An Openc2 Consumer may provide multiple cyber defense mechanisms including haha functionality as a subset of its capabilities, thus must implement the SLPF  profile.

 ## 1.2 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in IETF RFC 2119 [RFC2119].